 8. Refusal of Testing

 This Policy prohibits employees from refusing to submit to any required tests.
 Appropriate disciplinary action will be taken for such refusals.
-The District will inform any employee selected for alcohol and/or controlled substance testing, that a refusal to submit to testing is considered a positive test.
+The district will inform any employee selected for alcohol and/or controlled substance testing, that a refusal to submit to testing is considered a positive test.
 In addition, any employee potentially subject to post-accident testing must remain readily available for such testing.
 Readily available means at a location the employee's supervisor or employer's designee has approved, where the employee may be immediately reached by phone or pager.
-An employee subject to post-accident testing who leaves the scene of an accident before a test is administered, or fails to remain available for testing, may also be deemed by the District to have refused to submit to testing.
+An employee subject to post-accident testing who leaves the scene of an accident before a test is administered, or fails to remain available for testing, may also be deemed by the district to have refused to submit to testing.

-9. Maintaining Contact With the District and MRO After a Controlled Substance Test.
+9. Maintaining Contact with the District and MRO After a Controlled Substance Test.

 Employees who are tested for controlled substances are required to remain in contact with the Chief and the MRO while awaiting the results of the test(s).
 He or she is required to advise the Chief of his or her whereabouts and the telephone number where he or she can be reached.
 An employee who fails to remain in contact with the Chief and MRO will be subject to appropriate corrective action.
 If he or she fails to remain in contact, he or she may waive the right to speak to the MRO before the test is confirmed positive.